idealparable/BibleQ/DidLazarusWriteJohn.md

 - **Composition fallacy:** "Something true of a part is true of the whole." **(Particular to universal.)** Backwards Statistics would be a subtype of this, as are the others below other than Division.
 This can include positive **(some, to all)** or negative **(some not, to none)**.

   Example:

   "Metal doesn't float,<br>
   "So a metal boat,<br>
   "Simply doesn't float."

 - **Division fallacy:** "Something true of a whole is true of a part." **(Universal to particular.)**

-  Example: "The metal boat floats, so a piece of metal from the boat will float on its own too."
+  Example:

+  "The metal boat floats;<br>
+  "A piece of the boat,<br>
+  "Will totally float!"

 - **Hasty Generalization:** "One, or a few, cases, prove a majority, or a universal."
 Also *Anecdotal evidence* or *Faulty Generalization.* **(One or a few, to most or all.)** I call it **HastyGen** for short.